Condor-Performance-Modeling/how-to/README.md

 Proceed ([y]/n)? y
 ```

-## Install MAP
+## Create the Sparta Conda environment

-This section builds and installs Map and it's components: Sparta and Sparta's
+This section builds and installs the conda environment used by Map.
-conda environment, and Helios/Argos

-If you have previously installed MAP you will have a MAP Conda environment
+If you have previously installed MAP you will have a MAP Conda
-available and you may receive the "prefix already exists"
+environment available and you may receive the "prefix already exists"
 message when creating the conda environment.
 This is benign.

 ```